WendyMwiti/Fake_and_Real_News_Classification/README.md

 # Project Features:
-From the data set, the project focuses on the text column as the independent and subject column as the dependent variable.
+From the data set, the project focuses on the text column as the independent and category column as the dependent variable.